 As we read the replies in the Seller Central forum, one seller commented that perhaps this is Amazon’s way of urging a third-party seller account to use Amazon-partnered carriers and only applies to LTL and FTL shipments .
 These are only assumptions, though, and need clarification from Amazon first.

 But suppose you are keen to opt for Amazon-partnered carriers and think it is beneficial to your business.
 In that case, you might consider including this in your Amazon suspension Plan of Action.

-However, if you doubt your Amazon suspension Plan of Action (POA) writing skills, don't hesitate to ask for help.
+However, if you doubt your Amazon suspension Plan of Action (POA) writing skills, don’t hesitate to ask for help.
 Remember that you have a steep chance of getting reinstated, so there is no room for mistakes.
-There are a couple of Amazon appeal services you can use that can help you get back your account.